CAMPBIENT: The 44-Hour Sound Art Residency / Residencies

-Participants will arrive on Thursday, August 17, after 3:00pm for campground setup, introductions, and establishing the agenda.
-On Friday, a 44-hour production process then commences, interspersed with various sound-related workshops, activities, and communal meals.
+Participants will arrive on Thursday, June 6th, at 3:00pm for campground setup, introductions, and establishing the agenda.
+On Friday, a 44-hour production process commences, interspersed with various sound-related workshops, activities, and communal meals.
 Appropriate amounts of personal and rest time are built into the schedule.
-Final realization and review of the finished recorded work will be complete by midday Sunday, August 20th.
+Final realization and review of the finished recorded work will be complete by midday Sunday, June 9th.

 Campbient is open to all creative thinkers and doers over the age of 21.
-The residency is invitational, based on application, and is financially sponsored for participants including all meals.
-Camping fees are $50, and are due in advance.
-There is no fee for application.
+The residency is invitational, based on application, and there is no fee to apply.
 Diversity of all kinds is encouraged, and there is no expectation or requirement of prior musicianship, audio production, or sound art experience by participants.

 Because of Campbient’s brief and intense duration, all participants will be expected to take an active role in the processes and activities, with consideration of their interests, abilities, and experience.
 Creative risk-taking is encouraged in an environment that is playful, non-judgmental, safe, and supportive.
 Every aspect of Campbient relies on respectful, open, and honest communication and collaboration.
 All participants will be expected to demonstrate these qualities to each other and to the creative process.